montlebalm/Battleboat-JS/README.md

 A (x, y) coordinate of (5, 7)* would hit column index 5, row index 7.

 *Note that coordinates are 0 based, so the column at index 5 is the 6th column from the left.

+# Ships

+Each player must defend place and ultimately destroy 5 ships.
+The types of ships are: Aircraft Carrier, Battleship, Submarine, Destroyer, and Patrol Boat.
+Each ship occupies a specific number of places on the board.
+Each space must be HIT in order for the ship to be SUNK.

+Here is the detailed details for each vessel from largest to smallest:

+- Aircraft Carrier
+	- Abbreviation: "A"
+	- Size: 5
+- Battleship
+	- Abbreviation: "B"
+	- Size: 4
+- Destroyer
+	- Abbreviation: "D"
+	- Size: 3
+- Submarine
+	- Abbreviation: "S"
+	- Size: 3
+- Patrol Boat
+	- Abbreviation: "P"
+	- Size: 2

+Abbreviations will be used in the visual representation of ships on the game board.